bitifet/SmarkForm/docs/_component_types/type_trigger.md

 time it is triggered.

-That is, by default, the **second** nearest ancestor (because nearest ancestor is the default [target](#target)) of the action component whose type implements an action of that name.
+That is, by default, the **second** nearest ancestor (because nearest ancestor is the default [target](#target)) of the trigger component whose type implements an action of that name.

-In action components the context can be altered by using the *for* property, consisting a relative (starting from default context) or absolute path to the desired context.
+In trigger components the context can be altered by using the *for* property, consisting a relative (starting from default context) or absolute path to the desired context.

-This is what allows, for example, to place the *addItem* action components of a list outside of the actual list.
+This is what allows, for example, to place the *addItem* trigger components of a list outside of the actual list.

 **Example:**